dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

     class X : IDisposable { public void Dispose() { } }
     class XUser { public XUser(X x) { } }
 }

 ```

 Here `XUser` just accepts `X` parameter without knowing its reuse, is it shared or not.
-Given the parameter alone it is not enough to decide if `XUser` can dispose `x`, or may be `x` is still used by other consumers.
+Given the parameter alone it is not enough to decide if `XUser` can dispose `x`, or maybe `x` is still used by other consumers.
 `XUser` may even don't know that `X` implementation implements `IDisposable`.

 That means the responsibility for Disposing injected dependency should be on injecting side - IoC Container.

-In order to control (have an access) transient disposable object, container should somehow track (store) transient disposable object somewhere.
+In order to control (have an access) transient disposable object, the container should somehow track (store) transient disposable object somewhere.

-DryIoc provides a way to track a transient disposable object in the current open scope (if any) or in the singleton scope in container.
+DryIoc provides a way to track a transient disposable object in the current open scope (if any) or in the singleton scope in the container.

 ```cs
 class Tracking_disposable_transient